OpenC3/docs.openc3.com/_docs_v5/2_configuration/telemetry.md

 ITEM TEMP_AVERAGE 0 0 DERIVED "Average of TEMP1, TEMP2, TEMP3, TEMP4"
 ```

 Note the bit offset and bit size of 0 and the data type of DERIVED.
-This definition must be followed by one of the CONVERSION keywords to generate the value.
+This definition must be followed by a CONVERSION keyword, e.g. [READ_CONVERSION]({{site.baseurl}}/docs/v5/telemetry#read_conversion), to generate the value.

 <div style="clear:both;"></div>